SaraMColom/Microbiome_2018/AnalysisSubset/README.md

 # ANCOVA

-Evaluate selection on microbiome community structure variables separatley.
+Evaluate selection on microbiome community structure variables separately.
 Use MASS for selection of best model.

 ``` r
 # Scale the microbial variables